xinyaocse/EchoLLM_Code/README.md

 #### Local Deployment Instructions
-- First, prepare your dataset and the corresponding JSON configuration file.
-Several dataset reading templates are provided in the *dataset* folder, which you can either use directly or customize as needed.
-You may also implement your own data loading methods if necessary.
-An example JSON configuration file is shown below:
+- First, prepare your dataset and a corresponding JSON configuration file.
+Several dataset loading templates are available in the *data_loading* folder for direct use or customization.
+You can also implement your own data loading method if necessary.
+An example JSON configuration is shown below:
 ```json
     [{
         "previous_text": "Did anyone get hurt?",